Balvald/ArtemisScannerTracker/README.md

 ## New in v0.3.3

-- Bugfix:
-- Bugfix:
-- Bugfix:
+- Bugfix: Journal Files that do not get scanned due to JSON Decode Errors get now skipped.
-- New Feature:
+- Updated Feature: Tree View is out of being experimental.

 ## Features